Molmed/Equine-Asthma-Cell-Atlas/README.md

 Sequencing data for this project is available at ---figshare-add-more-details.
 All data has been analyzed on a high performance cluster (HPC) using R. The resulting analysis datasets are available at --add-more-details.

 ## Instructions
-The analysis steps are numbered in the order they should be executed.
+The analysis directories are numbered in the order the steps should be executed.
 Working directory for each script should be the same as the script's location, to align with relative paths.

 To run the other scripts in this repository, you will need to do the following.